Casehero

 4. D-bond of particular Commercial Mortgage-Backed Securities deal

-• Benefits: The bonds in the commercial mortgage-backed securities offering allowed UPL to target a particular level of risk, and all of the bonds were investment grade, meaning it has a lower risk associated with it
+The bonds in the commercial mortgage-backed securities offering allowed UPL to target a particular level of risk.
+All of the bonds were investment grade, meaning it has a lower risk associated with them.

-1. Loss rates over the five-year investment period would be less than those in a direct mortgage portfolio
+- Loss rates over the five-year investment period would be less than those in a direct mortgage portfolio.

-2. If purchasing a bond in a CMBS, do not need to originate or service a loan, reducing the amount of consistent work necessary to receive a benefit.
+- If purchasing a bond in a CMBS, you do not need to originate or service a loan, reducing the amount of consistent work necessary to benefit.

-4. The D Tranche is rated BBB- by RealPoint and Baa3 by Moody’s, which is equivalent to the highest possible rating of a single mortgage
+- The D Tranche is rated BBB- by RealPoint and Baa3 by Moody’s, equivalent to the highest possible rating of a single mortgage.

-1. It was impossible to know what return would be realized from a bond investment because the prices on the bonds were unknown.
-Although it was true that Aaa-rated bonds typically sold at par, the lower-rated tranches would certainly be sold at a discount, and we would need to know how much of a discount in order to know if investing is a good deal
+- It was impossible to know what return would be realized from a bond investment because the prices of the bonds were unknown.
+Although it was true that Aaa-rated bonds typically sold at par, the lower-rated tranches would certainly be sold at a discount, and we would need to know how much of a discount to know if investing is a good deal.

 Direct Mortgage Investment: